RobertRol/IntercomLightSensor/README.md

 ## Sensor
 The main part of the sensor is a voltage divider composed of two light-dependent resistors (LDRs).
 One of the LDRs is placed right in front of the intercom light ("intercom LDR"), the other one a bit away from it ("ambient LDR").
 The voltage drop across the ambient LDR is then used as an input to `analogRead` in the [sensor-transmitter code](https://github.com/RobertRol/IntercomLightSensor/blob/master/SensorTransmitter.ino).
-The reason for using two LDRs is that the sensor reading should not depend on the ambient light level.
+The reason for using two LDRs is that the sensor reading should not depend on the ambient light level, i.e., the sensor needs to work during the day and at night.
 By using a voltage divider with a second (ambient) LDR, the sensor only measures the difference between intercom light and ambient light level.

 Since the sensor is always "on" in my design, it was important to use LDRs with a high resistance in order to minimize power drain.
 I used two 12mm GL12537 LDRs, which have about 40kOhm/4kOhm in dark/bright state, respectively.
 Additionally, I have added another 0-10kOhm potentiometer to adjust for any differences in resistance between the two LDRs.